dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 1. Safely copy the newly generated access token.

+> Note: The Jira UI, which is described here, might change.
+The full guide is available at [this link.](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)

 ### Initialize the verified source

 To get started with your data pipeline, follow these steps: